GanAIWeb3Club/Alberta-Assistant/README.md

 ```

 ## Planned Features

-1. **SUI Wallet Integration**: Users will be able to connect their SUI wallet to the bot, allowing for secure transactions and interaction.
-1. **Automated USDC Transactions**: The bot will automatically send USDC from its wallet to Atoma to resolve any identified vulnerabilities.
 1. **Expanded Vulnerability Database**: Continuous improvement of the AI’s vulnerability detection capabilities, expanding beyond open ports.
 1. **Token Usage and LLM Cost Calculation**: The bot will calculate the costs associated with using the Atoma LLM for generating reports and provide this information to users.
 1. **User Feedback**: The bot will prompt users for feedback and ratings of the scan results.